This post may contain affiliate links.

 Strawberry Margaritas are an easy-to-make, refreshing cocktail that’s perfect for serving on any occasion, from game night with friends to July Fourth!
 This fruity, fresh drink has only five simple ingredients and tastes like you’re sipping on summer!

 As you probably know by now, I am a big fan of fresh produce, especially fresh berries, which means I’m also a big supporter of my local farmer’s markets.
 This time of year, I tend to have more fresh strawberries than I know what to do with; that’s how I came up with this tasty drink recipe.

 The BEST Strawberry Margarita recipe has to have a secret ingredient, and my secret is that I make my own strawberry juice instead of buying it at the store!
-This recipe for margaritas is simple, straightforward, and downright delicious, and it’s perfect for any occasion!
+This margarita recipe is simple, straightforward, and downright delicious, and just like Fresh Fruit Party Punch, it’s perfect for any occasion!

 Ingredients For The Best Strawberry Margaritas

 - Sugar – you can substitute agave, honey, or simple syrup if you want.

 - Tequila – tequila Blanco and reposado tequila are good choices for this drink.

 - Cointreau – you can substitute triple sec or other orange liqueur.